 - As many of the documents we hold are fragile, the ERO reserves the right to refuse permission for digital photographs to be taken if we believe it may damage the original document to do so.

 - Digital photography is allowed on the condition that it complies with the law of copyright.
-This requires that the copying of items in copyright is for non-commercial research and private study only.
+This requires that the copying of items in copyright is for non commercial research and private study only.
 The ERO staff can advise on copyright issues, and will act to protect infringement if they believe it is occurring.
 Ultimate responsibility rests with the user.
-A leaflet about copyright is available to download.

-The following conditions apply to the use of digital personal cameras where permitted.
+The following conditions apply to the use of digital personal camera:

 - Copying must not subject the items being copied to handling or treatment that would not take place if they were merely being read.